NatTuck/khoury-ntuck/courses/2018/01/cs4550/index.md

 or team must also create extensive documentation of their goals, plans, design decisions, accomplishments, and user guidelines.

+This is a dual-listed class providing both undergraduate and graduate level credit.
+Students taking this course for graduate credit will be expected to complete additional tasks on some assignments.

 ## Essential Resources

   - [Bottlenose](https://bottlenose.ccs.neu.edu) - View and submit homework assignments.